rurseekatze/node-tileserver/README.md

  * `maxPrerender` Highest zoomlevel in which tiles are prerendered in initial rendering run.
 Tiles in higher zoomlevels will be rendered just on request.
 Change this value to increase or decrease the load for your system.
 As higher the value, as more tiles have to be rendered.
 If your selected value is too low, tile requests will be slow, so you should find a value that balances system load and request times. _Default: `8`_

  * `maxCached` Highest zoomlevel in which tiles are cached.
 Tiles in higher zoomlevels will be rendered just on request and removed from the filesystem cache instead of rerendering if they are expired.
 Change this value to increase or decrease the load for your system.
-As higher the value, as more tiles have to be rerendered.
-If your selected value is too low, tile requests will be slow, so you should find a value that balances system load and request times. _Default: `15`_
+As higher the value is, as more tiles have to be rerendered.
+If your selected value is too low, tile requests will be slow, so you should find a value that balances system load and request times. _Default: `16`_

+ * `minExpiring` Lowest zoomlevel in which tiles are only marked as expired if they are affected by an edit.
+Tiles in lower zoomlevels will be marked as expired only by a manual expiring (such as in an update script).
+Change this value to increase or decrease the load for your system.
+As lower the value is, as more tiles have to be rerendered.
+If your selected value is too high, too many not-affected tiles will be marked as expired, so you should find a value that balances system load and request times. _Default: `10`_

  * `maxsockets` Maximum number of concurring http connections.
 The optimal value depends on your environment (hardware, operating system, system settings, ...), so you should try some values to get the optimal performance. _Default: `100`_